chukwunnonso/chukwunnonso/README.md

 - 🔭 I’m currently working personal projects.
 [Building a fullstack app](To be provided later)

-- 🌱 I’m work with **Nodejs, Express, Javascript, Mongodb, CSS, HTML, Git and GitHub.**
+- 🌱 I work with **Nodejs, Express, Javascript, Mongodb, CSS, HTML, Git and GitHub.**

 - 👯 I’m looking to collaborate on **Exciting projects**